 Pit-toilet style restrooms are available at the Visitor Center and the upper parking lot.

-Smoking and alcoholic beverages are not permitted anywhere in the National Monument.
+Smoking is not permitted anywhere in the National Monument.

 Pets are not permitted on trails, but there are some kennels available at the Visitor Center.
 It is not safe to leave pets in vehicles as parking areas provide little shade.